 - Installation space: Air-cooled chillers generally require less space than a water-cooled chiller.
 You can normally install the physical unit on a rooftop, in a parking lot or anywhere else you have open space available.
 A water-cooled unit often requires additional space for the cooling tower and a mechanical room within your facility.

-- Operating cost: Because it provides maximum cooling efficiency, it typically costs less to operate a water-cooled chiller than its air-cooled counterpart.
-However, air-cooled systems generally require almost no upkeep, which can at least partially offset the higher operating costs in the form of lower maintenance expenses.
+- Operating cost: Because a water-cooled chiller provides maximum cooling efficiency, it typically costs less to operate than its air-cooled counterpart.
+However, air-cooled systems generally require almost no upkeep.
+This lack of upkeep can at least partially offset an air-cooled chiller’s higher operating costs in the form of lower maintenance expenses.

 - Noise: If you operate a business where noise control is essential, such as a professional office, laboratory, call center or studio, then a water-cooled chiller is the better option.
 Since these chillers don’t utilize noisy HVAC units as air-cooled chillers do, you won’t have to worry about loud noises disrupting an otherwise quiet work environment.

-- Air recirculation: If your building is surrounded by obstructions that inhibit air flow, an air-cooled chiller may not function at full capacity.
+- Air recirculation: If your building is surrounded by obstructions that inhibit airflow, an air-cooled chiller may not function at full capacity.
 A water-cooled chiller’s operation, on the other hand, is not negatively impacted by insufficient air circulation due to its use of an exterior cooling tower.

-- Aesthetics: If you do not want an unsightly cooling tower looming over your property, you may prefer an air-cooled over a water-cooled chiller system.
+- Aesthetics: If you don’t want an unsightly cooling tower looming over your property, you may prefer an air-cooled over a water-cooled chiller system.

-NMC The Cat Rental Store features a wide assortment of peak-performing air- and water-cooled chillers you can rent for a day, week, month or longer.
-Our knowledgeable rental staff can help you choose the right equipment for your applications and budget.
-Contact us to learn more today.
+At NMC The Cat® Rental Store, we carry a wide assortment of peak-performing air-cooling and water-cooled chillers you can rent for a day, week, month or longer.
+Our knowledgeable rental staff can also help you choose the right equipment for your applications and budget.